jodoglevy/CandyCrushCracker/README.md

 # Candy Crush Cracker

 A Chrome extension to automatically complete levels for you, and to give you unlimitied lives & boosters, while playing Candy Crush on Facebook (https://apps.facebook.com/candycrush/).
+See it in action here: https://www.youtube.com/watch?v=GdEoZXQPxNE

 The extension has been removed from the Chrome Extension store, so it can only be installed from its source currently.
 See below for installation instructions.